 I originally wasn’t completely convinced on spending so much on a jacket, but handling and trying on the Stealth Hoodie LT, you can immediately tell that the money is being spent on the construction – it’s meticulously put together, and feels rather bombproof.
 TAD has a comparison of how the LT compares to the regular Stealth – if waterproofing is a concern, the LT is obviously the way to go.
 It’s heavier than a light shell/rain jacket, and it’ll be interesting to see how it fairs in steamier environments, but since I was planning for fall/winter, I figured it might be a fair trade-off.

 A couple notes: you’ll definitely want to try it out, as the sizing may be a bit tricky – I ended up w/ an M since that was the perfect sleeve length, but it is a bit tighter around my chest than I’d like.
 This may improve if I ever lose that weight I’ve packed on.
 Hope springs eternal.
 The pockets are a bit unconventional – there are two chest pockets, but none at the hips.
-It also has some big zipper pulls that can flap around noisily/ridiculously while biking hop over to this site.
+It also has some big zipper pulls that can flap around noisily/ridiculously while biking.
 The zippers are all quite tight/seam-taped, and as mentioned, everything about the construction.